When businesses rank for their "core commercial keywords", they will start to get all sorts of extra business.

 The bottom of this page has books, youtube videos, and resources you should come back to.
 So bookmark this now.

-I'm going to provide you with some of my own insight, and renown authors that are the best at teaching people how to become an SEO copywriter.
+I'm going to provide you with some of my own insight, along with renown authors that are the best at teaching people how to become an SEO copywriter.

 Before we get started, I want to summarize the whole thing: